 This synthetic opioid derivative was first synthesized in the U.S. in the 1930s.
 Desomorphine is an estimated 10 times more potent than morphine.
-There is currently no accepted medical use for desomorphine in the U.S., although it’s used medically in Switzerland where it’s known under the trade name Permonid.
+There is currently no accepted medical use for desomorphine in the U.S., although it’s used medically in Switzerland, where it’s known under the trade name Permonid.

 How Is Krokodil Made?

-While desomorphine is an opioid with effects similar to heroin, it’s not even the most dangerous component of krokodil.
+While desomorphine is an opioid with effects similar to heroin, it’s not the most dangerous component of krokodil.
 Krokodil production is highly dangerous because of the highly toxic ingredients used.

-Using very little equipment and codeine, krokodil can be made in less than an hour.
+With very little equipment and codeine, krokodil can be made in less than an hour.
 The codeine is extracted from medications and then combined with a solvent.
 A base is added, and then acid.

 - Hydrochloric acid

 Depending on how it’s made, these toxic ingredients aren’t typically removed from the desomorphine before it’s sold and consumed.

 Krokodil addiction is an emerging threat.
 Although little data are available on krokodil addiction in the U.S., experts know it is a highly potent and addictive drug.
 As such, research into krokodil addiction and its impact is ongoing.

 Is Krokodil Addictive?